 On November 22, almost all attention in Dealey Plaza was fixed on the President and First Lady as they rode slowly through the plaza in Dallas at under ten miles per hour.
 Only four claimed to have glimpsed a gunman in a window of the Texas School Book Depository, and not all agreed which window.
 But because this territory is so salted with spooks and rabbit holes, you never know whom to trust, if anyone.
 The youngest and most believable witness, however, was a 15-year-old named Amos Eunis who led the police at the scene to start searching the School Book Depository after seeing a man fire twice from its corner window.

 Amos heard four shots that day, and was certain two had been fired by a bald-headed man in the southeast corner of the 6th floor.
 He saw a reflection off the head when the gunman leaned forward to take his second shot.
 The fact he could not identify any other characteristics may have saved Amos’s life for had he gotten a good look at the shooter’s face, he would have known it wasn’t Oswald, who was downstairs finishing his lunch.
 Many inconvenient witnesses died prematurely, the first wave right after the event and another when Garrison began his investigation.

 Twenty-six years ago, when I began researching a cover story for High Times magazine on the assassination, the most illuminating book I discovered was Wilderness of Mirrors by David Martin, my first real look inside the CIA.
 The book revealed Bill Harvey and Johnny Roselli had been working with Ted Shackley and David Morales on a plot to assassinate Fidel Castro, a project halted by the Kennedy brothers.

-(Excerpted from Killing Kennedy: The Real Story; to finish the essay buy the groundbreaking book that reveals who the shooters were and where they were positioned, link below or at the top of the sidebar.)
+(Excerpted from Killing Kennedy: The Real Story; to finish the essay buy the groundbreaking book.)